Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 # Lightstreamer "Hello World" Adapter for .NET #

-This article will focus on a .NET port of the Java Data Adapter illustrated in ["Hello World" for Lightstreamer](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript).
+This article will focus on a .NET port of the Java Data Adapter illustrated in [Lightstreamer "Hello World" Adapter for Java](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java).
 In particular, both a <b>C#</b> version and a <b>Visual Basic</b> version of the Data Adapter will be shown.

 ## Let's get started ##